Paul J. Browne, New York City Police Department’s deputy commissioner of public information.

 AMY GOODMAN: Commissioner Browne, will the police department make these documents public?

-We work to accommodate 800,000 peaceful protesters and we said repeatedly we anticipated it would be peaceful during the RNC, and we’re proud of our role in that.
-We also worked very hard to stop a small group, and in the end the arrests in the RNC represented less than a half-percent of those who participated in the demonstrations against the RNC.
-We worked very hard to prevent those who had plans to create violence, vandalism or simply stop delegates from attending the convention.
-I think we did both successfully and within the law.
+PAUL BROWNE: Well, that’s an issue for the city lawyers, really, to comment on, and it’s being litigated now.
+Let me make one, I think, overarching point, which is sort of missed or is rarely mentioned when they talk about the police department and the RNC.
+And that is that we worked very, very hard to accommodate what the Times also described as the largest political protest in the history of American political conventions.
+We worked to accommodate 800,000 peaceful protesters.
+And we said repeatedly we anticipated it would be peaceful during the RNC, and we’re proud of our role in that.
+We also worked very hard to stop a small group.
+And in the end, the arrests in the RNC represented less than a half percent of those who participated in demonstrations against the RNC.
+We worked very hard to prevent those who had plans to create violence, vandalism or simply to stop delegates from attending the convention.
+And I think we did both successfully and within the law.

 And the only serious injury, by the way, during the whole convention was to a police officer pulled from a scooter and kicked unconscious by a protester.
-The police showed remarkable restraint throughout and the city functioned the convention went forward and you had the largest demonstration in the history of political conventions go off very well.
+The police showed remarkable restraint throughout, and the city functioned, the convention went forward, and you had the largest demonstration in the history of political conventions go off very well.

-AMY GOODMAN: The ruling that—or the findings that these 1,800 people who were arrested, most were held far longer than most people would have been held for similar charges—
+AMY GOODMAN: The ruling that—or the findings that of these 1,800 people who were arrested, most were held far longer than most people would have been held for similar charges—

-AMY GOODMAN: Jethro Eisenstein your response?
-And your response to the arrests and what is happening now.
+AMY GOODMAN: Jethro Eisenstein, your response?
+And your response to the arrests and what is happening now?

 Recent Shows More

 The original content of this program is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
 Please attribute legal copies of this work to